mozilla/application-services/docs/howtos/building-a-rust-component.md

 We think components should be structured as described here.

+## We build libraries, not frameworks

+Think of building a "library", not a "framework" - the application should be in control and calling functions exposed by your component, not providing functions for your component to call.

 ## The "store" is the "entry-point"

 [Note that some of the older components use the term "store" differently; we